Aortic Aneurysm Causes

 No matter what the causes of an aneurysm are, there are aneurysm treatment options available that can help avoid a rupture that would require emergency surgery.
 Many patients may be advised to make positive lifestyle changes while a physician monitors an aneurysm to ensure it doesn’t worsen.
 However, factors related to the patient and the size or location of an aneurysm may make surgery necessary.
 Surgical options include the insertion of a stent to strengthen the artery, or the removal of the aneurysm with a graft used to replace the affected section of the aorta.

-At Tampa General Hospital’s Cardiovascular Center, our specialized physicians offer a full array of services for heart and vascular patients and can help diagnose the causes of an aneurysm and design a full treatment plan.
+At Tampa General Hospital’s Heart and Vascular Institute, our specialized physicians offer a full array of services for heart and vascular patients and can help diagnose the causes of an aneurysm and design a full treatment plan.